isnet-series/isnet-series-site/content/_index.md

 # Announcement: ISNET-9

 ISNET-9 is planned to take place in 2021 at Michigan State University, East Lansing, MI, USA.
 Further information TBA.
+See the [meetings section](meetings/) for information about past meetings.

 # Welcome

 This site is the online home of the ISNET series of conferences and journals.
-Use the menu to explore helpful statistics and physics resources such as articles, textbooks, and websites.
-There are also links to the websites of the related set of yearly meetings, where you can find slides and other resources identified at the meetings.
+The purpose of this site is to host information about meetings, publications, and to maintain a base of knowledge about statistics and nuclear physics resources such as articles, textbooks, and websites.

 ## History of ISNET